Ibort/react-would-you-rather/README.md

 ## Description

 With Would you Rather app you can ask would you rather question from the users with 2 option, they can vote for one from the 2.
 You can also vote for either your or the other question what are created by the users.
-In the app you can check your answered unanswered questions, create new qeustion, check the leaderboard.
+You can answer just 1 from the 2 options.
+In the app you can check your answered unanswered questions, questions poll, create new qeustion, check the leaderboard.

 ## App info

+### Requirements

+* install all project dependencies with npm install
+* start the development server with npm start

 ### Sitemap: